 And remember this final tidbit of wisdom—may we never spend money we don’t have on things we don’t need in order to impress people we don’t like!
 Life’s just too short.

-You’ll also like Managing Your Money So It Doesn’t Manage You, Confessions of an Endcap Queen: How to Stop Mindless Purchasing, and How to Improve Your Credit Score
+You’ll also like 3 Easy Apps and Tricks to Save Money, Managing Your Money So It Doesn’t Manage You, Confessions of an Endcap Queen: How to Stop Mindless Purchasing, The Truth in the Gender Pay Gap and How to Improve Your Credit Score